- Home

 Unofficial transcripts will be accepted for preliminary application purposes and should be uploaded through the CollegeNet application.

-A course-by-course evaluation of all international transcripts of previously completed undergraduate and graduate course work by an independent evaluation service based in the United States is required.
-We recommend CertiFile because the evaluation can be requested directly from the application in CollegeNet and the report will link to it.
+A course-by-course evaluation of all international transcripts of previously completed undergraduate and graduate course work by an independent evaluation service, such as WES ICAP or CertiFile, based in the United States is required.

 Kathleen Valverde, PhD, LCGC, Program Director